 There were 13 defects at the time of this report which will be fixed and tested by 3 November.
 A release occurring tonight to correct most defects and remaining defects are mainly B2B accreditation related and not impacting industry at “Go Live”.

-Dress rehearsal are on 15-17 November.
+Dress rehearsal are scheduled for on 15-17 November.

 5.0 NEW RISKS – FROM B2B WORK GROUP (Initiated by AGL)